CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 <tbody>
 <tr class="odd">
 <td>R1_Tracking</td>
-<td>The solution must be able to start after bundles are started, while constructing a record of current and previous bundle states and avoiding duplicate callback invocations.</td>
+<td>The solution must be able to start after bundles are started, while constructing a record of current and previous bundle states and avoiding duplicate callback invocations or missed callbacks.</td>
 <td>PP1, PP2</td>
 <td>Must have</td>
 </tr>